 Dice are popular throughout the world.
 Judging from the fact that Sanskrit epics mention them and that they’ve shown up on various archaeological sites, they’ve probably been around practically as long as civilization itself.
 While many people may think of dice as only being a tool for gambling, they are also essential to board games such as backgammon and Monopoly.

 In the Mahabharata, the character of Yudhisthira gambles away his kingdom, his brothers, and his wife.
-The epic Kurukshetra war that follows a simple game of dice makes up the rest of the narrative..
-While it’s difficult to pinpoint the date that Mahabharata was written, the most commonly held belief in India is that the events described in it happened about 5,000 years ago.
+The epic Kurukshetra war that follows a simple game of dice makes up the rest of the narrative.
+While it is difficult to pinpoint the date that Mahabharata was written, the most commonly held belief in India is that the events described in it happened about 5,000 years ago.

 History of Dice Day

-While dice can be found throughout the world, the oldest known set comes as a part of the Royal Game of Ur, which is the oldest existing board game and is approximately 4,400 years old.
-Ancient dice were not terribly different from modern forms and the concept of a six-faced cube with dots has been the world’s most popular pastime and gambling tool.
+While dice can be found throughout the world, the oldest known set comes as a part of the Royal Game of Ur, which is the oldest existing board game that is dated at approximately 4,400 years old.
+Ancient dice were not terribly different from modern forms and the concept of a six-faced cube with dots has been the world’s most popular pastime and gambling tool for centuries.

-Tetrahedral dice and other shapes have also been around for quite awhile.
-Materials like ceramic, various metals, wood, and stone were used to create dice of various shapes and sizes.
-Brass dice have been around forever in Tamil Nadu and soldiers during the American War of Independence used to hammer them out of lead musket balls.
+Tetrahedral dice and other shapes have also been around for quite some time as well.
+Materials such as ceramic, various metals, wood, and stone were all used to create dice of various shapes and sizes.
+Brass dice have been around for a very long time in Tamil Nadu and soldiers during the American War of Independence used to hammer dice out of lead musket balls to keep themselves entertained.

-Regardless of what shape they come in, the most popular up until the 20th century was bone.
-These days, most dice are cast from plastic or synthetic resin.
+Regardless of what shape they come in, the most popular medium for dice up until the 20th century seems to have been bone.
+These days, however, most dice are cast from plastic or synthetic resin.
 Particularly, the ones used in casinos are designed to ensure that they are truly random and not given to an unfair advantage.